-These checkers were later supplied for the Atlanta Olympics, and received a commendation from the Japan Association of Athletics Federations in 1996.
+These checkers were later supplied for the Atlanta Olympics, and received a commendation from Japan Association of Athletics Federations in 1996.
 In 2003, through a partnership with the Japan Weather Association, information on preventing heatstroke from 48 locations nationwide was released on their website.

 Established the Kyushu Laboratory and Kyushu Office.

-Developed refractometers using proprietary technology.
+Developed refractometer using proprietary technology.

-KEM was registered and accredited for ISO 9002 (international quality assurance standards) by the Japan Quality Assurance Organization (JQA).
+KEM was registered and accredited for ISO 9002 (international quality assurance standards) by Japan Quality Assurance Organization (JQA).

 KEM was awarded the 21st Invention Award Sasakawa Special Prize for the Karl Fischer moisture titrator electrode potential detection method.
-The prize was awarded by the Japan Society for the Advancement of Inventions and by the Nikkan Kogyo Shimbun.
+The prize was awarded by the Japan Society for the Advancement of Inventions and by Nikkan Kogyo Shimbun.

-Received a commendation from the Japan Association of Athletics Federations for supplying heat stroke checkers to the Atlanta Olympics.
+Received a commendation from Japan Association of Athletics Federations for supplying heat stroke checkers to the Atlanta Olympics.

 Acquired the Third Plant in Minami-ku, Kyoto.

 Extended the Second Plant.
-Created a website.

-Released thermal manikins for fire.
+Released thermal manikin for firefighter suit.